Can you track a stolen laptop without GPS?

 Can VPNs affect stolen laptop tracking?

-Is employee/location tracking legal?
+Is employee and location tracking legal?

 Where can I learn about MonitUp’s Location Tracker?